Standard Motor Company: 1903–1914

 Maudslay, great-grandson of the eminent engineer Henry Maudslay, had trained under Sir John Wolfe-Barry as a civil engineer.
 In 1902 he joined his cousin Cyril Charles Maudslay at his Maudslay Motor Company to make marine internal combustion engines.
 The marine engines did not sell very well, and still in 1902 they made their first engine intended for a car.
 It was fitted to a chain-drive chassis.
 The three-cylinder engine, designed by Alexander Craig was an advanced unit with a single overhead camshaft and pressure lubrication.

 Realising the enormous potential of the horseless carriage and using a gift of £3,000 from Sir John Wolfe-Barry, R. W. Maudslay left his cousin and became a motor manufacturer on his own account.
 His Standard Motor Company was incorporated on 2 March 1903 and he established his business in a small factory in a two-storey building in Much Park Street, Coventry.
 Having undertaken the examination of several proprietary engines to familiarise himself with internal combustion engine design he employed seven people to assemble the first car, powered by a single-cylinder engine with three-speed gearbox and shaft drive to the rear wheels.
 By the end of 1903 three cars had been built and the labour force had been increased to twenty five.
 The increased labour force produced a car every three weeks during 1904.

 The single-cylinder model was soon replaced by a two-cylinder model quickly followed by three- and four-cylinder versions and in 1905 the first six.
 Even the first cars boasted shaft drive as opposed to chains, and the engines were not merely "square" but had 6" diameter pistons with a 3" stroke.
 As well as supplying complete chassis, the company found a good market selling engines for fitting to other cars, especially where the owner wanted more power.
 Although Alex Craig, a Scottish engineer, was engaged to do much of the detail work, Maudslay himself was sufficiently confident to undertake much of the preliminary layout.
 One of the several derivations of the name "Standard" is said to have emanated from a discussion between Maudslay and Craig during which the latter proposed several changes to a design on the grounds of cost, which Maudslay rejected, saying that he was determined to maintain the best possible "standard".
+It is also worth noting that at that time, the word "standard" had positive connotations mostly related to military banners, and heraldic flags, especially in connection with royalty.
+It is only in more recent times that standard has come to mean a basic automobile, something less than the de luxe model.